 - be in good health

 Current Columbia undergraduates and recent alums must register their candidacy by completing a brief questionnaire in the Columbia internal system (to do so click "Start Your Application"), then must complete their application on the Fulbright website by the Columbia internal deadline.
-As required by the Fulbright, all affiliated candidates will then undergo a Campus Committee Evaluation to assess their application before the national deadline in October.
+As required by the Fulbright, all affiliated candidates will undergo a Campus Committee Evaluation to assess their application before the national deadline in October.